filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 Given the need to continuously send proofs to the network, the miner should be offline as little as possible. _Offline-time_ includes the time it takes for the computer to restart the miner daemon fully.
 For these reasons, we recommend you follow these steps:

 1. Rebuild, install any upgrades before restarting the Lotus Miner process.
-2. Make sure that the proof parameters that are downloaded the first time the miner is started to `/var/tmp/filecoin-proof-parameters` (or to `$FIL_PROOFS_PARAMETER_CACHE` when defined) are in a fast storage drive (NVMe), as they need to be read and verified every time the miner starts.
+1. Ensure the proof parameters are on a fast storage drive like an NVMe drive or SSD.
+These are the proof parameters that are downloaded the first time the miner is started, and are saved to `var/tmp/filecoin-proof-parameters`, or `$FIL_PROOFS_PARAMETER_CACHE` if the environment variable is defined.

 ### Ensuring proofs for the current deadline have been sent